HowardMasagca/app-dev/README.md

 # app-dev

-# MY FAVOURITE SERIES ARE:
+# MY FAVORITE SERIES/MOVIES

+## 1. Bleach

+### It is a story that tells about soul reapers, quincy, and arrancar that to separate the 3 worlds.
+Hueco mundo, soul society, and Quincy from interfering in the world.

+### Impressions

+-The plot twist of the story itself is interesting, providing more actions and side stories, also the characters are good especially in their design.

-##1.
-Nanatsu no Taizai(Seven deadly Sins)
+## 2. Nanatsu no Taizai
-###It is a series that shows the seven deadly sins fighting in the demon realm to break the curse of perpetual rebirth and everlasting life.
+### It is a historical series that has great characters of seven deadly sins against the demon realm and the deity.
+They're fighting on it because they wanted to break the curse of perpetual rebirth and everlasting life.

-##2.
-Sousou no Frieren(Frieren the Slayer)
-###Series that provides moral stories on how to deal with life.
-It shows an elf who live in soliture for a thousand of years to share his knowledge in magic.
-##3.
-Bleach
-### This series is about soul reapers who fight with arrancar, quincies, and espada.
+### Impressions

+-Their powers are all great when it comes to fighting their opponents in which make it more interesting.